mohrash92/ioc/README.md

 Args:

-- `name`: name a name given for the Class
+- `name`: String (required) a name given for the Class
-- `registrationValue`: registrationValue the actual Class
+- `registrationValue`: Object (required) registrationValue the actual Class
-- `dependencies`: the dependencies for that class constructor
+- `dependencies`: Array (optional) the dependencies for that class constructor
-- `isSingleton`: specify if the class is singleton for instantiating once
+- `isSingleton`: Boolean (optional) specify if the class is singleton for instantiating once

 ### `resolve()`